krud-dev/shapeshift/README.md

 Built with Kotlin in mind, ShapeShift was designed around its ecosystem and best practices.
 The library has 2 main tools for mapping:

 * Annotations - Fully featured annotation based mapping, just add annotations to your objects and ShapeShift handles the rest.
 Including using custom field transformers, conditional mapping, advanced object decoration and much more. ([Kotlin Example](#kotlin-annotation), [Java Example](#java-annotation))
-* DSL - A Kotlin DSL allowing you to define the relations between objects.
+* Kotlin DSL - A Kotlin DSL allowing you to define the relations between objects.
 This allows you to map objects you can't change (or don't want to), like objects from 3rd party libraries.
-Additionally you can define inline transformations, conditions and decorations, enabling deep customization and very advanced mapping. ([Kotlin Example](#dsl))
+Additionally you can define inline transformations, conditions and decorations, enabling deep customization and very advanced mapping. ([Kotlin Example](#kotlin-dsl-1))
-* Builder - A Java builder allowing you to define relations between objects.
-Supports many of the features of the DSL like inline transformations and conditions. ([Java Example](#builder))
+* Java Builder - The equivalent Java API for the Kotlin DSL.
+Allowing you to define the relations between objects without modifying their code, and map objects you can't change (or don't want to). ([Java Example](#java-builder))

 ShapeShift main features: